 (Jan 28): Singapore’s central bank is expected to hold policy settings steady for a third straight review, though economists see scope for a hawkish pivot as inflation shows signs of gaining momentum.

-Nineteen out of 20 economists in a Bloomberg survey forecast the Monetary Authority of Singapore will maintain its policy settings Thursday.
-Bank of America Corp. is alone in predicting a tightening this week while United Overseas Bank Ltd. reckons a “preemptive” move cannot be ruled out.
+Nineteen out of 20 economists in a Bloomberg survey forecast the Monetary Authority of Singapore (MAS) will maintain its policy settings on Thursday.
+Bank of America Corp (BofA) is alone in predicting a tightening this week.
+United Overseas Bank Ltd reckons a “preemptive” move cannot be ruled out, while Nomura Holdings Inc sees the meeting as “live”.

-Nine of the 13 respondents expect a hawkish bias in the statement, with four predicting no change to the tone.
+Nine of the 13 survey respondents also expect a hawkish bias in the statement, with four predicting no change to the tone.

 The MAS, which holds four policy reviews per year, had left its setting unchanged since last easing in April 2025 to help support growth.
 Unlike most central banks, which use interest rates, Singapore seeks to maintain medium-term price stability by managing its dollar’s trade-weighted appreciation within a target band.

 Thursday’s decision follows inflation data for December which showed consumer prices remained elevated for a third straight month, driven by healthcare, education and food.
-The figures suggest that price “momentum is picking up,” said Selena Ling, chief economist at Oversea-Chinese Banking Corp Ltd.
+The figures suggest that price “momentum is picking up”, said Selena Ling, the chief economist of Oversea-Chinese Banking Corp Ltd.

 “Looking ahead, the official rhetoric may be beginning to tilt from a neutral balanced stance to a slightly more hawkish tone,” she added.